 When I started researching our 10 day trip in Alaska, I realized that spending time in Seward was a must-do for many reasons.
 Among other things, it is home to Kenai Fjords National Park, glaciers, and abundant marine life.
 Seward is about two and a half hours from Anchorage by car, but you would want to make time for stops along the way.
 It’s also a busy cruise port during the summer season.
 Whether you travel to Seward by the Alaska Railroad, bus, or car, you’ll enjoy beautiful scenery along the way.
 After arriving by train, our first view of Resurrection Bay and the snow-covered mountains gave us pause to stop and take it all in.
 We spent 3 days exploring Seward, which gave us a chance to enjoy activities like a wildlife cruise and kayaking during the day and the local restaurant scene at night.
 The jaw-dropping scenery on a Kenai Fjords National Park cruise is one of the top reasons to plan a visit to Seward.

+This post contains affiliate links; if you purchase something familyTravelsUSA may receive a small commission.
+As always, opinions are my own.
 Top on the list of things to do is exploring Kenai Fjords National Park.
 We’ve been to many national parks over the years, and the scenery at Kenai Fjords is definitely in our top 5.
 The park is home to a portion of the Harding Icefield, the source for dozens of glaciers.
 In fact, over half of the park is covered by ice, which makes it inaccessible by car.
 Fortunately from Seward, there are several ways to explore Kenai Fjords National Park.
+You should know that many activities only operate in the warmer months, and our trip was in late August.
 See Kenai Fjords by Boat

 Don’t miss an opportunity to view the spectacular landscape, glaciers, and marine life of Kenai Fjords National Park from the water.
 Options for boat cruises include a four, six, and eight and one-half hour tour.
 We chose the six hour Kenai Fjords National Park Cruise with Major Marine Tours, a locally owned company.
 It was the perfect amount of time to be on the water and included narration by the boat captain, a boxed lunch, wildlife sightings, and unforgettable scenery.
 Upon boarding the Spirit of Matushka, an 87-foot catamaran, we were given a shared, assigned table inside where we could hang out and/or temporarily store our stuff.
 While writing this article, I learned that the catamaran was named for one of the better-known orcas in the Gulf of Alaska and was designed specifically for the rough waters in the area.
 The stadium-style standing area on the front deck gave everyone a better chance to see.
 I spent most of my time enjoying the views on the covered outside back deck, while my husband roamed around between the windy top deck and the front and back of the ship.

 Pictures can’t do justice to the jaw-dropping views!
 Starting in Resurrection Bay and moving past the fjords, with towering mountains and blue-green water, we were surrounded by nature’s beauty throughout the cruise.
 One of our favorite parts of the day was the moment we entered Spire Cove.
 The cover photo above gives you a sense of the unworldly scene, with the green water, moody clouds, and tall tree-covered rock spires.
 As the cruise continued into Aialik Bay, the Aialik Glacier came into view.
-Seeing this large, tidal glacier up close was an experience to remember.
+Seeing this large, tidewater glacier up close was an experience to remember.
 Photos can’t adequately capture the massive size and depth of the glacier but here are a few!

 Our timing to see orcas was off by a day, but we saw sea otters, bald eagles, puffins, Steller sea lions, and seals throughout the cruise.
 If you are concerned about seasickness, consider the 4 hour cruise which stays in more protected waters, or taking seasickness medicine prior to boarding.
 Our tour operators were recommending this in anticipation of rough waters when the boat traveled into open water for short portions of the cruise.
 Being outside in the fresh air helped a lot, and honestly the only time I felt a bit off was when I entered the cabin to grab lunch.
 You’ll want to dress in layers, and bring a hat and gloves for extra warmth.
 During our late August visit, I was comfortable being outside almost the entire time.
 There’s always hot drinks available inside to warm up if you need one.
 Hands down, taking a full or half day Kenai Fjords boat tour is one of the best things to do in Seward.